Gezi Park protests: Timeline

 Riot police forces enter Taksim square early in the morning.
 They make announcements that they will not be entering Gezi Park and their mission is to open Taksim Square to traffic again.
 Most protesters gather at Gezi Park, but a small group carrying banners of the Socialist Democracy Party retaliate using molotov cocktails and slingshots.
 Some people like Luke Harding from The Guardian claims that undercover police threw molotov cocktails, "staging a not very plausible 'attack' on their own for the benefit of the cameras."
 These claims were rejected by the governor of Istanbul, Hüseyin Avni Mutlu.

 After police tries to enter Gezi park, clashes continue throughout the night and CNN International makes an eight-hour live coverage.
 Pro-government media accuses CNN and Christiane Amanpour of deliberately showing Turkey in a state of civil war.

 PM Recep Tayyip Erdoğan holds a meeting with the members of Taksim Solidarity in Ankara.
 When a member says that those protests have a sociological aspect, he gets angry and leaves the meeting saying "We are not going to learn what sociology is from you!".

 Justice and Development Party organises a mass rally called "Respect to National Will" in Ankara.
 Talking at the rally, PM Recep Tayyip Erdoğan says that "If protesters don't move out of Gezi Park, police forces will intervene".

 At about 17:30, police forces begin making announcements to protesters telling to leave Gezi Park.
 Police forces make an assault about 20:50 and clear Gezi Park.
 Protesters move to areas around İstiklal Street and clash with police.

-Meanwhile, about 5,000 protesters gather at the Asian side of İstanbul and begin marching towards the European side.
+Meanwhile, about 5,000 protesters gather at the Asian side of Istanbul and begin marching towards the European side.
 Riot police forces disperse the protesters with tear gas before reaching the Bosphorus Bridge.

-Heavy clashes between police and protesters continue until morning at various parts of İstanbul.
+Heavy clashes between police and protesters continue until morning at various parts of Istanbul.

-Justice and Development Party organises its second rally at İstanbul Kazlıçeşme Square.
+Justice and Development Party organises its second rally at Istanbul Kazlıçeşme Square.

 A general strike and protests organised by five trade unions take place in almost every part of Turkey.
 Strikes doesn't have any negative effect on the daily life which led criticism of unions and their power.